claresudbery/Reconciliate/README.md

 	Switch from Debug to Release, rebuild, go back to Debug, rebuild again
 	Close and reopen VS
 Gotcha when switching back from .Net Core to .Net Framework: "dll / exe could not be found"
-	Delete bin and obj folders for shared projects
-	Close and reopen VS
+	Delete bin and obj folders for projects that are in both .Net Core and .Net Framework Close and reopen VS
 	Rebuild all